The hubby LOVES ravioli, and the kids love anything cheese and pasta, so of course fried ravioli are a family favorite!

 • Heat oil to medium heat.

-• Add to oil and fry until golden brown.
+• Add to the oil and fry until golden brown.
 Place on a paper towel-lined plate to help drain the oil.
 Sprinkle with Parmesan cheese.
 Repeat the process until all the pieces are breaded and fried.
 Serve immediately.

 Notes

-Recipe Tips.
+Recipe tips.

 • Air fry.
 Coat and place the ravioli in a single layer in the air fryer basket.
 Cook at 360°F for 3-4 minutes, flip, and fry for another 3-4 minutes.